Aspiration pneumonia: Diagnosis

 Evaluation of aspiration is generally performed with a video fluoroscopic swallowing study involving radiologic evaluation of the swallowing mechanism via challenges with liquid and solid food consistencies.
 These studies allow for evaluation of penetration to the vocal folds and below but are not a sensitive and specific marker for aspiration.
 Additionally, it is difficult to distinguish between aspiration pneumonia and aspiration pneumonitis.

 Aspiration pneumonia is typically diagnosed by a combination of clinical circumstances (people with risk factors for aspiration) and radiologic findings (an infiltrate in the proper location).
 A chest x-ray is typically performed in cases where any pneumonia is suspected, including aspiration pneumonia.
 Findings on chest x-ray supportive of aspiration pneumonia include localized consolidation depending on the patient's position when the aspiration occurred.
 For example, people that are supine when they aspirate often develop consolidation in the right lower lobe of the lung.
 Sputum cultures are not used for diagnosing aspiration pneumonia because of the high risk of contamination.
 Clinical symptoms may also increase suspicion of aspiration pneumonia, including new difficulty breathing and fever after an aspiration event.
 Likewise, physical exam findings such as altered breath sounds heard in the affected lung fields may also be suggestive of aspiration pneumonia.
 Some cases of aspiration pneumonia are caused by aspiration of food particles or other particulate substances like pill fragments; these can be diagnosed by pathologists on lung biopsy specimens.

 While aspiration pneumonia and chemical pneumonitis may appear similar, it is important to differentiate between the two due to major differences in management of these conditions.
 Chemical pneumonitis is caused by damage to the inner layer of lung tissue, which triggers an influx of fluid.
 The inflammation caused by this reaction can rapidly cause similar findings seen in aspiration pneumonia, such as an elevated WBC (white blood cell) count, radiologic findings, and fever.
-However, it is important to note that the findings of chemical pneumonitis are triggered by inflammation not caused by infection, as seen in aspiration pneumonia.
+However, the findings of chemical pneumonitis are triggered by inflammation not caused by infection, as seen in aspiration pneumonia.
 Inflammation is the body's immune response to any perceived threat to the body.
 Thus, treatment of chemical pneumonitis typically involves removal of the inflammatory fluid and supportive measures, notably excluding antibiotics.
 The use of antimicrobials is reserved for chemical pneumonitis complicated by secondary bacterial infection.